javiercrowsoft/CrowSoft-Cairo/docs/how it works.md

 ## Definitions

- There are only one master database
+ There is only one master database

- There are one domain database by email domain
+ There is one domain database by email domain

- There are one ore more cairo database by email domain
+ There is one ore more cairo database by email domain

  When a person creates a user it must provide an email address.
 The domain is used to create the domain and cairo databases.